The Winterthur Library

 Pastor Frederick Sheely Weiser of Pennsylvania was well known for his studies of Pennsylvania German history and decorative arts.
 He wrote many books and articles about Pennsylvania local history, genealogy, church history, and Pennsylvania German folk art.
 He belonged to several local history and genealogical organizations and was editor for and a director of the Pennsylvania German Society.

 Frederick S. Weiser was born on November 25, 1935, in Hanover, Penn., the son of Elizabeth Katharyn Sheely and Donald Koehler Weiser.
 He was a 1957 graduate of Gettysburg College.
 He also earned degrees at the Lutheran Theological Seminaries in Gettysburg and Philadelphia and was an ordained Lutheran pastor.
-He served several Lutheran churches and had been archivist of Gettysburg Lutheran Seminary for several years.
+He served several Lutheran churches and was archivist of Gettysburg Lutheran Seminary for several years.
 Pastor Weiser died on January 26, 2009.

 SCOPE AND CONTENT

 Of additional interest are the files of Guy Reinert, John Baer Stoudt, John Joseph Stoudt, and photos by Charles S. Rice, all in Series III.
-Reinert wrote about Pennsylvania German culture, and his files include research notes, photos, and newspaper clippings.
+Guy Reinert wrote about Pennsylvania German culture, and his files include research notes, photos, and newspaper clippings.
 Of particular interest are his photos of the potters Jacob Medinger, and Isaac and Thomas Stahl, the work of the blacksmith Henry Driehaus, and two horn combs made in Pennsylvania.
 Charles S. Rice took photos of the Amish in the 1940s; some of the ones in this collection were used in his book Meet the Amish (Rutgers University Press, 1947).
-Father and son John Baer (1878-1944) and John Joseph (b.1911) Stoudt collected Pennsylvania German poems, ballads, children’s lore, superstitions, weather predictions, and other folklore sayings.
+Father and son John Baer Stoudt (1878-1944) and John Joseph Stoudt (b.1911) collected Pennsylvania German poems, ballads, children’s lore, superstitions, weather predictions, and other folklore sayings.
 Pastor Weiser obtained some of their manuscripts.

 ORGANIZATION

-Accession 12x12 is divided into Series II-III.
-Series II, subseries A is correspondence of Pastor Weiser; subseries B is research notes on various topics, including the furniture of the Mahantongo Valley.
 Series III contains the papers and photos of Guy Reinert, Charles S. Rice, and the Stoudts.

 LANGUAGE OF MATERIALS